cnr-isti-vclab/meshlab/docs/readme.txt

 or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License (http://www.gnu.org/licenses/gpl.txt) for more details.

+--- Windows Note ---

+If you are running MeshLab portable and you are getting the error “MSVCP140.dll not found” or related, please install Visual C++ Redist by executing the vc_redist.exe file contained in the meshlab portable archive.

 --- References ----

 Please, when using this tool, cite the following reference: